Second Aulikara dynasty: Decline

+Most of the empire disintegrated after Yashodharman's death.
+Nothing is known about the dynasty after his death, and Malwa was conquered by the Kalachuris of Mahishmati.

+After the collapse of Aulikara power in Northern India, the Later Guptas and Maukharis began fighting for imperial supremacy.

 History

 Unlike the first Aulikara royal house, this royal house was never a Gupta feudatory.

-Drapa-vardhana
+Drumavardhana or Drapavardhana

-The earliest known member of the second Aulikara dynasty is Drapa-vardhana (c.
-5th century), whom the Rīsthal inscription describes as a Senapati (military commander).
+The earliest known member of the second Aulikara dynasty is Drumavardhana (c.
+5th century), whom the Rīsthal inscription describes as a Senapati (warlord).
 K.V.
 Ramesh and S.P.
-Tiwari read the name as Drapa-vardhana, while V.V.
-Mirashi reads it as Druma-vardhana.
+Tiwari read the name as Drapavardhana, while V.V.
+Mirashi reads it as Drumavardhana.
 Historian Ajay Mitra Shastri considers both readings as reasonable, but prefers Mirashi's reading because the term "Drapa-vardhana" is meaningless in Sanskrit.
-According to Dániel Balogh, the reading is certainly "Drapa": a comparison of the various occurrences of the ligatures "pa" and "ma" makes it clear that the inscription uses the ligature "pa" in the king's name, and there is "not the slightest indication" of an "u" matra (vowel symbol).
-Balogh agrees that the meaning of the name "Drapa-vardhana" is not clear, but also points out that the name "Druma-vardhana" (Sanskrit for "tree grower") does not suit a Senapati.
+Dániel Balogh considers the reading to be "Drapa" based on a comparison of the various occurrences of the ligatures "pa" and "ma", and finds "not the slightest indication" of an "u" matra (vowel symbol).
+He agrees that the meaning of the name "Drapa-vardhana" is not clear, but also points out that the name "Druma-vardhana" (Sanskrit for "tree grower") does not suit a Senapati.
 He considers several possibilities, for example (1) "Drapa" was a non-Sanskrit name and the king's successors added "vardhana" to the name (2) the actual name was "Darpa-vardhana" (Sanskrit for "increaser of pride"), but the composer of the inscription changed it to "Drapa-vardhana" to fit the metre.

 Drapa-vardhana probably served the first Aulikara dynasty as a Senapati, and apparently continued to use the title even after he became a king.

-The 6th century astronomer Varahamihira mentions Dravya-vardhana as the king of Avanti, who likely belonged to the Aulikara family.
-Some historians consider "Dravya-vardhana" as a variation of "Drapa-vardhana".

-Historian Ajay Mitra Shastri theorizes that Dravya-vardhana was a distinct king who flourished sometime after Yashodharman alias Vishnu-vardhana.
-Varahamihira states that one of the sources for his Bṛhat Saṃhitā was a text on astrology by Dravya-vardhana; the king had written this text after consulting another work by Bharadvaja.
-According to Shastri, Varahamihira holds Dravya-vardhana in high regard, mentioning his work before other reputed authorities (such as the Seven Sages and Garga), and using the honorific Shri only for him.
-According to Shastri, this suggests that Dravya-vardhana was a contemporary of, and possibly, the royal patron of Varahamihira.